 Our recent focus has been on writing, where collaboratively, teachers and children work on 'success criteria' to fulfil their learning intentions for quality writing outcomes.
 The introduction of an Instructional Coach one day a week at the school allows our teachers to regularly co-plan and co-teach with the Coach, then reflect together on the success and any recommendations to improve further practice.

 We also increase student engagement and outcomes with Challenging Maths Tasks.

 The Living Classroom is a fully functioning permaculture garden located in the north-western corner of our school grounds.
 Students from Year 4 are our ‘garden ambassadors’ and spend three full days every term working in the garden, learning about permaculture principles, building soil, planting trees, growing amazing produce and having fun.

-At St Patrick's, we also care about the environment and want to help keep it beautiful.
-In order to make our school more sustainable and minimise our environmental imprint, we are a Nude Food school.
+At St Patrick's, we care about the environment and want to help keep it beautiful.
+In order to make our school more sustainable and minimise our environmental imprint, we are a nude food school.